KTH-RPL/DriveCmd_LLM/README.md

        --max_seq_len 128 --max_batch_size 4
    ```

-Here is the table to show how many memory we need use when run different model.
+Here is the table to show how many memory we need use when run different models.
+Then you should read [this part](#command-analysis) for running this task

 TODO table here